- Zylkene for dogs is a natural medicine that can help ease pets’ anxiety during stressful situations.

 - Dogs between 10 to 30 pounds: 225 milligrams

 Follow the printed administration recommendations of the chosen supplement brand you intend to give them before the first administered dose and check with your veterinarian to confirm.
 Check to see if the brand chosen has The NASC Quality Seal that shows that the company is committed to quality and the health of pets .

+Remember that dosage depends on your pet’s weight so essentially, small dogs have a different dosage requirement than large dog breeds.
 Puppies, pregnant dogs, and dogs who are nursing should not be given supplements without being cleared by a pet care professional first.